Edge Magnetism in Colloidal MoS2 Triangular Nanoflakes: Results and discussion

 \subsection{Structural properties}

-In this work, we investigate six equilateral triangular \MS nanoflakes with varying edge lengths (L), stemming from the 2H monolayer phase.
+In this work, we investigate six equilateral triangular \MS nanoflakes with varying edge lengths (L) generated from the 2H monolayer with experimental lattice parameters $a = 3.16$~\AA{}~\cite{Wildervanck1964, Coehoorn1987,Dungey1998}.
 The nanoflakes are labeled according to the number of \MS rings along their edge (Figure~\ref{fig:displaced_str}), ranging from the smallest nanoflake with two rings (r$_2$) to the largest one with seven rings (r$_7$).
 Their lateral sizes span approximately 15~\AA{}, ranging from 9.5~\AA{} for r$_2$ to 25.2~\AA{} for r$_7$.
 In each nanoflake, the interior molybdenum (Mo) atoms are sixfold coordinated by sulfur (S), whereas each interior sulfur atom is threefold coordinated by Mo.
-The edges are terminated by hydrogen-passivated sulfur atoms, which are known to be chemically stable in colloidal \MS nanostructures~\cite{Seyyedmajid2018,Lauritsen2003,Topsoe1993}.
+The edges are terminated by hydrogen-passivated sulfur atoms, which are known to be chemically stable in colloidal \MS nanostructures~\cite{Seyyedmajid2018,Lauritsen2003,Topsoe1993,Kyung2017,Din2021}.

 We first briefly summarize the impact of structural relaxation by analyzing atomic displacements with respect to the initial positions across all nanoflakes (Figure~\ref{fig:displaced_str}).
-As expected, edge atoms experience the largest shifts, ranging from 0.4--1~\AA{}, due to their modified coordination environments.
-Specifically, H atoms exhibit the most significant displacements (0.6--1~\AA{}), owing to their small size and arbitrary initial placement as passivating species.
+Note that all atoms were allowed to fully relax, and displacements of the final ($f$), optimized structures are calculated as the Euclidean distance $d = \sqrt{(x_f - x_i)^2 + (y_f - y_i)^2 + (z_f - z_i)^2}$ relative to the unrelaxed, initial ($i$) structure.
+As expected, edge atoms experience the largest shifts, ranging from 0.3--0.8~\AA{}, due to their modified coordination environments.
+Specifically, H atoms exhibit the most significant displacements (0.5--0.8~\AA{}), owing to their small size and arbitrary initial placement as passivating species.
 Both Mo and S atoms on the corners show moderate to large positional shifts, on the order of 0.5~\AA{}, whereas atoms in the core are only negligibly affected, with average displacements below 0.2~\AA{}.
+The atoms undergo highly symmetric displacements, as expected from the equilateral geometry of the structure.
+As the system size increases, a clear distinction emerges between bulk-like atoms, which exhibit small displacements, and edge-like atoms, which show significantly larger displacements (Figure~\ref{fig:displaced_str}).